baodainguyen/react-gameportal/README.md

 ```
  npm i
  ```
-(note: install node_modules to build production and push on github to create github pages)
+(note: install the node_modules to build production and push on github to create github pages)

 ## Install github pages
 ```